cparnot/XgridFUSE/Dev-Notes.markdown

+# Difference between "Xgrid FUSE" and "xgridfs"

+Xgrid FUSE = main app that starts a new instance of xgridfs on each run and then quits

+xgridfs = one instance running for each fuse volume - also includes the Xgrid connection panel

+# Pieces needed to compile Xgrid FUSE targets

-# Adding MacFUSE-ObjC.framework
+## Adding MacFUSE-ObjC.framework

 * Built using files from macfuse/filesystems-objc/FUSEObjC
 * Framework is embedded (copied) in the final app package, in subdir 'Frameworks', using a 'Copy Files' build phase
 * If you downloaded Xgrid FUSE from Xgrid@Stanford, you should also have the application package, that contains the framework already built

-# Adding GridEZ.framework
+## Adding GridEZ.framework

 * Download from XGrid@Stanford website
 * Read instructions from download